 Students: Learn more about how to become a College Credit Plus student at Wright State and find the paper application on the CCP Enrollment Process page.
 Questions regarding course selection and registration may be emailed to firstname.lastname@example.org.

 Transfer & Non-Traditional Students

 - Advisors collaborate with other university offices to help provide quality advising for adult and transfer students.

 - All transfer students should submit transcripts from previous institutions prior to meeting with advisors in University College.

 - Advisors help students understand the requirements for their individual degree programs in order to ensure timely movement out of the University College into a degree-granting college.

-- Please visit the Transfer Center’s web page for transfer programs (articulation agreements) and much more.
+- Please visit the Transfer and Non-Traditional Student Center’s web page for transfer programs and much more.